dfrappart/articles/podidentityjourney.md

 ```

-Running the following commands, we can check that the pod is able to reach the keyvaul and get the secret value **without using any password in the pod definition**:
+Running the following commands, we can check that the pod is able to reach the Key Vault and get the secret value **without using any password in the pod definition**:

 ```bash